Hyperemesis gravidarum: Investigations

 Common investigations include blood urea nitrogen (BUN) and electrolytes, liver function tests, urinalysis, and thyroid function tests.
-Hematological investigations include hematocrit levels, which are usually raised in HG.
+Hematological investigations include hematocrit levels, which are usually raised in HG due to hemoconcentration.
 An ultrasound scan may be needed to know gestational status and to exclude molar or partial molar pregnancy.

 Management

 Dry, bland food and oral rehydration are first-line treatments.
 Due to the potential for severe dehydration and other complications, HG is treated as an emergency.
 If conservative dietary measures fail, more extensive treatment such as the use of antiemetic medications and intravenous rehydration may be required.
 If oral nutrition is insufficient, intravenous nutritional support may be needed.
 For women who require hospital admission, thromboembolic stockings or low-molecular-weight heparin may be used as measures to prevent the formation of a blood clot.

 Intravenous fluids

-Intravenous (IV) hydration often includes supplementation of electrolytes as persistent vomiting frequently leads to a deficiency.
+Intravenous (IV) hydration often includes supplementation of electrolytes, as persistent vomiting frequently leads to a deficiency.
 Likewise, supplementation for lost thiamine (vitamin B_{1}) must be considered to reduce the risk of Wernicke's encephalopathy.
 A and B vitamins are depleted within two weeks, so extended malnutrition indicates a need for evaluation and supplementation.
 In addition, electrolyte levels should be monitored and supplemented; of particular concern are sodium and potassium.

 After IV rehydration is completed, patients typically begin to tolerate frequent small liquid or bland meals.
 After rehydration, treatment focuses on managing symptoms to allow normal intake of food.
 However, cycles of hydration and dehydration can occur, making continuing care necessary.
 Home care is available in the form of a peripherally inserted central catheter (PICC) line for hydration and nutrition.
 Home treatment is often less expensive and reduces the risk for a hospital-acquired infection compared with long-term or repeated hospitalizations.